mattiasw/ExifReader/README.md

 Changelog
 ---------

+-   **December 2019**:
+    -   Add support for HEIC images.
 -   **November 2019**:
-    -   Add support for ICC color profile tags.
+    -   Add support for ICC color profile tags in JPEG images.
     -   Add support for TIFF images.
     -   Add support for extended XMP.
     -   Add a lot of new tags.